MekhyW/LogiComp-Compiler/README.md

 # LogiComp-Compiler

 Custom, simplified Lua compiler that generates assembly code for Linux and Windows x86, developed from scratch in C++.
-Can also be used to interpret Lua code directly.
+It also interprets Lua code directly.

 ## Syntactic diagram
 ![Syntactic diagram](Diagram.jpg)